Nabeel Bardeesy, PhD

 The TargetCancer Think Tank on Cholangiocarcinoma was a half day workshop held in Boston in November 2012 that was designed to facilitate information sharing and collaboration on the topic of cholangiocarcinoma research and treatment.
 This workshop brought together an outstanding and diverse roster of participants who are currently researching and treating cholangiocarcinoma, as well as those who have worked to bring other cancers out of "orphan" status.

-The conversations at this meeting have led to experiments and projects that would not have happened otherwise, several of which are being funded through TargetCancer’s 2013 grant to the Bardeesy Lab.
+The conversations at this meeting have led to experiments and projects that would not have happened otherwise, several of which are being funded through TargetCancer’s funding to the Bardeesy Lab.

-In 2012 TargetCancer provided a $32,000 grant to create The TargetCancer Cholangiocarcinoma Cell Line Bank at Massachusetts General Hospital, followed by $30,000 of additional funding in 2013 for ongoing operations of the program.
+In 2012 TargetCancer funded the creation of The TargetCancer Cholangiocarcinoma Cell Line Bank at Massachusetts General Hospital, and has funded its ongoing operations since then.
 This innovative program unites laboratory researchers, surgeons, pathologists, and medical oncologists to generate new cholangiocarcinoma cell lines and patient-derived xenografts.